nlpcl-lab/sentential_argument_generation/README.md

-# sentential_argument_generation
+## About

-This is an official code for a paper "ArgDiver: Generating Sentential Arguments from Diverse Perspectives on Controversial Topics", accepted in NLP4IF 2019.
+This is a code for a paper "ArgDiver: Generating Sentential Arguments from Diverse Perspectives on Controversial Topics", accepted in NLP4IF 2019.
+If you meet any problem in our code, please feel free to use the Issues section in this repository.